sanjotboyal/Rapid/README.md

 # Basic Overview
 A collaborative money sharing platform.

-This is app provides a quick streamlined process to collaborative money sharing.
-This app revolutionizes the way people share money.
+This app provides a quick streamlined process to collaborative money sharing, revolutionizing the way people share money.
 Users can create a room with their friends and family in which they, together, pool in money.
-Then this money become accessible for occasions listed above, or for any other needs.
-From this pool, members can ask to make a transaction where every other member of the room would have to agree too.
+Then this money become accessible for any occasion: groceries, projects, parties, business expenses, etc. From this pool, members can ask to make a transaction where every other member of the room would have to agree too.
 The application records the shares of the each member and displays a history of when money has been both deposited and withdrawn for transparency.

 # Technologies
 This app was built with React-Native 0.55.4.